vmware-archive/liota/README.md

 ## Transports
 Liota supports plain old BSD sockets, WebSocket and MQTT communication protocols.
 Refer ![MQTT](/examples/mqtt/README.md) to know more on different MQTT configuration options available.

-## Credentials and TLS Configurations
+## Identity and TLS Configurations
-* Credentials class encapsulates certificates or credentials related to a connection used at both DCC and Device side.
+* Identity class encapsulates certificates or credentials related to a connection used at both DCC and Device side.
 * TLSConf class encapsulates parameters related to TLS configuration.